 - Baby it's chilli outside.
 Chilli and capsicums are easy to grow in pots.
 Design a bright display in a large pot by adding in a chili, a capsicum, french marigolds, and trailing nasturtiums.
 The marigold and nasturtiums will help provide colour to attract the bees and provide pest control!

-- A Taste of Asia.
+- Fresh green.
 Greens such as pak choy, mustard, chard, spinach can be planted around some lemongrass and thai basil to have what you need for some delicious fresh dishes.

 - Summer Cocktails.
 Strawberry, mint and borage are a trio that will come in handy in a hot summer.
 Think of the yummy cocktails mint and strawberries make and you can make them look stunning by adding a few pretty blue borage petals.
 Mint is ideal to grow in a container as it will take over the vegetable patch plus the borage will help attract bees to the strawberry flowers.